mathieucarbou/YaSolR/docs/overview.md

 This is caused by a sudden voltage drop in the house, caused by a sudden current flow at the request of the big water tank resistance.
 This effect highly depends on the quality implementation of the Cycle Stealing algorithm.
 For example, burst fire (which is not used in YaSolR) is more prone to flickering because the dimmer is turned of and on for complete periods.

-Additionally, Cycle Stealing generates **sub-harmonics and inter-harmonics** (at frequencies below the fundamental 50/60 Hz), which is a distinct type of distortion from phase control harmonics.
-This is another reason why it is not suitable for lighting loads.

 ## Recommendations to reduce harmonics and flickering

 Harmonics and flickering cannot be completely avoided but they can be mitigated or limited by following some recommendations: